Duties & Responsibilities

 The General Services Department operates and maintains the City's two cemeteries, Maplewood and Beechwood.
 Services offered include:

 - Columbarium and mausoleum sales

 Maplewood Cemetery History

-The City of Durham established Maplewood cemetery in 1872.
-More than 100 acres of history lie behind the gates of Maplewood Cemetery.
+The City of Durham established Maplewood Cemetery in 1872, comprising 120 acres of history.
 Many of Durham's most prominent residents rest here, including Dr. Bartlett Durham and members of the Washington Duke family.

 The Duke Mausoleum is located on the highest knoll in the cemetery.
 Washington Duke, and sons Benjamin Newton Duke and James Buchanan Duke, were re-interred in the Chapel of Duke University upon its completion.
 The tomb still contains the remains of eldest son Brodie Duke and several women of the Duke family, including philanthropist Mary Duke Biddle.